Hyperbaric Oxygen Ambulance for Stroke Patients

 Center Institute for Environmental Medicine.

-is working to help stroke patients in North Carolina.
-Their goals: to develop a
+working to help acute stroke patients in the United States.
+The goal is to

-prototype stroke treatment ambulance equipped with a hyperbaric oxygen chamber
+develop a prototype stroke treatment ambulance equipped with a hyperbaric

 James G. McCormick, PhD